andrade16/giphy-search-ui/README.md

 - Searching: I chose to put a character threshold for when a search is executed.
 That threshold is 3 characters long.
 If the search term is less than 3 characters long, then nothing happens when a search is submitted.
   I decided to do this because it allows the giphy API to return a more reasonable number of results for a search, rather than a ridiculously large number of results based off a single character or two.

+- Cache: As of right now, only the first set of search results gets cached.
+From there, you fetch additional data when you interact with pagination.
+I saw the alternative being that all data is fetched for a query on the initial search.
+  But, because a search can return thousands of gifs, this would introduce some performance issues.

 - Pagination: I decided to disable the pagination component while gifs are loading.
 This is to avoid paginating through and making new API calls while data is still loading.